 Note that I’ll be using Windows 10 to demonstrate the steps, but similar principles would apply for previous versions of Windows.

-Step 1: Get to the Windows Environment Variables screen
+Step 1: Navigate to the Windows Environment Variables screen

-To get to the Windows Environment Variables screen, where you can add new paths, simply right click on the ‘This PC‘ icon.
+To navigate to the Windows Environment Variables screen, where you can add/edit your paths, simply right click on the ‘This PC‘ icon.
 Then, select ‘Properties.’

 Next, click on the ‘Advanced system settings‘

-That should take you to the Environment Variables screen, where you can add new paths.
+That should take you to the Environment Variables screen, where you can add/edit your paths.

-You should then see the following box, which will allow you to add new variables.
+You should then see the following box, which will allow you to add/edit variables:

 Before you type any values, you’ll need to locate the relevant Python paths.
 The paths that you’ll need to get are: